Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 *Hmm.* Firth didn’t like that. *Maybe a bit of humor?* That was always his go-to.
 "Well, I’m still stinky as shit, bro.
 Ain’t anything gonna ever change that."

 "Maybe shower more?"
-A smile, but it was…weak.
+A smile, but it was... weak.

 *Well, shit.* It seemed it was time for Papa Firth to hold a counseling session.